artagnon/clayoven/README.md

 	pre #{body}

-However, this does not make use of the structured information that claytext offers.
+However, this does not make use of the structured information that clayoven offers.
 For a full example, look at the [template](https://github.com/artagnon/artagnon.com/blob/master/design/template.slim) that artagnon.com uses.